-These DIY Pencil Valentines are unique, easy, and fun!
-I love photo valentines because they are so memorable, not to mention totally unique and custom for your kids.
-Pencils are useful for school and a great way to cut down on the sugar, even if you don't have a no-sweets rule at your school.
+After all, pencils are useful for school and a great way to cut down on holiday sugar, even if you don't have a no-sweets rule at your school.

 Just take a photo of your child holding their fist out to you.
 There are some great tips for how to take the perfect photo for valentines here.

-I made him wear a pink shirt and tie to make it festive!
+I made my son wear a pink shirt and tie to make it festive!
 I mean, why not?

-I stuck that photo in Photoshop, shrunk it to half size, and duplicated it so I could 2-up on a print (so the valentine image is 2×3 instead of 4×6).
-I added my punny greeting “You are all ‘write’ Valentine!” on the edge, but you could also have an older child write that on the back, or leave it off all together.
+I stuck that photo in Photoshop, shrunk it to half size, and duplicated it so I could 2-up on a print (so the valentine image is 2x3 instead of 4x6).
+I added my greeting on the edge in Photoshop, but you could also have an older child hand-write it on the back or just leave it off altogether.

 There are lots of different caption variations you could do with a pencil theme!
-Here are the puns I thought of:
+Here are some other puns you could use:

 Then get them printed at your favorite 1-hour photo shop.

 We tag-teamed the assembly: my son cut them in half for scissor practice and wrote his name on the back.
 I cut the two slots for the pencils with an exacto knife, right above and below his hand.
-Make sure it's not too skinny of a area, else it might tear through the paper!
+Make sure it's not too skinny of an area or else it might tear through the paper.